Whoever said that hard work and perseverance doesn’t pay off sure didn’t meet Tanya.

 - Know your wants, needs, and values — and don’t just go for any job that pops up, go for a job that aligns with YOU

-- Breaking out of your comfort zone, putting yourself out there, and networking is more beneficial than not — what’s the worst they can say?
+- Breaking out of your comfort zone, putting yourself out there, and growing your own personal network is important — what’s the worst they can say?

 - Push past the negative and continue to focus on yourself in the positive.
 Your situation isn’t permanent.
 You will make the change!